 Family doctors assess, diagnose, and treat patients themselves.
 They also refer patients for tests, procedures, and for consultations with specialists.
-In New Brunswick, patient cannot seek a consultation with a specialist physician without a referral from a family doctor.

 Patients understand the constraints placed on doctors and while we often wish we could improve access, over 80 percent of people in New Brunswick are happy with their doctor.
 Over three quarters of patients feel they have enough time in their doctor appointments to discuss problems, concerns, or fears.
 But New Brunswick’s doctors know we have more work to do, and those numbers can always improve.

 Health care is a demand-driven industry.
 In a world of fixed resources, that means as more people need to see a doctor, the less access is available to other people.
 A doctor only has so many hours in a day.

 In fact, New Brunswick has several challenges with maintaining good access to care.

 We’re the sickest province in the country.
 Sixty percent of New Brunswickers have at least one chronic disease, and 13 percent of those people are on six or more medications.
 We also have the second highest rates of disability.
 We have the third highest diabetes rate in Canada (PHAC 2011) and the third highest rates of cancer in Canada.
 Sick people see the doctor more.